sigmacomputing/sigmaquickstarts/site/sigmaguides/src/07_2023_first_friday_features/07_2023_first_friday_features.md

 ## API
 Duration: 20
 ### Members
-You can now use the `PATCH /v2/members/{memberId}` endpoint to reassign documents when you archive a member.
-In the request body, set `isArchived to true` and set `newOwnerId` to the member who will receive the docs from the archived member.
+You can now use the `PATCH /v2/members/{memberId}` endpoint to reassign specific documents when you archive a member.
+In the request body, set `isArchived`` to `true`, and set `newOwnerId` to the member who will receive the documents from the archived member.

 ### Workbooks
-When you create a new workbook using `POST /v2/workbooks` endpoint, you can assign an owner by passing `ownerId` in the request body.
+Workbooks enable you to manage specific tasks within your system.
+When you create a new workbook using the `POST /v2/workbooks` endpoint, you can assign an owner by passing the `ownerId` in the request body.

 If you don't include this, the owner is the user whose token was used to call the API.

-A new query parameter is also available for  this endpoint, `versionTagId`.
+A new query parameter is also available for this endpoint: `versionTagId`.
+For more information on using Sigma version tagging, [click here](https://quickstarts.sigmacomputing.com/guide/embedding_8_version_tagging/index.html?index=..%2F..index#0)
 ### Connections
-The /v2/connections endpoint now returns the following Connection metadata fields:
+The `/v2/connections` endpoint now returns the following connection metadata fields:
 ```plaintext
 {
   "account": "string",